andrea260198/QuantFinanceCpp/README.md

 ## Multithreading

-Multithrading is used with `std::async`.
+Multithrading is used with `std::async`, when pricing bonds with Monte Carlo simulation.